wood-brandon/raspberrypi-ansible-microk8s-cluster/README.md

  - Set up one master node and N worker nodes, and automatically create a working cluster

 ## Requirements
- - At least two Raspberry Pis (minimum one control node, one worker node)
+ - At least two Raspberry Pi 4s
  - Pis should run Ubuntu Server
  - SSH access with publickey authentication setup from the same computer running the playbook

 ## Setup
 Create your inventory file `inventory/inventory.yml`.
-This should follow the format of `inventory/inventory_template`
+This should follow the format of `inventory/inventory_template`.
+Only one master node is supported.

 ```bash
 touch inventory/inventory.yml